About LDVA

 Secretary, LDVA

-Colonel Charlton Meginley (retired) served in the U.S. Air Force as a Judge Advocate on active duty for more than 20 years, completing his military career as an Appellate Military Judge on the Air Force's Court of Criminal Appeals at Joint Base Andrews, Maryland.
-Prior to his final assignment, Col Meginley was the Staff Judge Advocate, 62d Airlift Wing, McChord Field, Joint Base Lewis-McChord, Washington, where he oversaw legal operations for one of the most visible airlift wings in the Department of Defense.
-Col Meginley also served as an Air Force defense counsel in three assignments, most recently as the Chief Senior Defense Counsel for the Air Force’s Central Circuit at Joint Base San-Antonio, Texas.
-Overall, Col Meginley served in 11 assignments at nine installations throughout the world, including a deployment to the Combined Joint Special Operations Task Force, Balad Air Base, Iraq.
+Col. Charlton Meginley (Retired) served in the U.S. Air Force as a Judge Advocate on active duty for more than 20 years, completing his military career as an Appellate Military Judge on the Air Force's Court of Criminal Appeals at Joint Base Andrews, Md.
+Prior to his final assignment, Col. Meginley was the Staff Judge Advocate of the 62nd Airlift Wing, McChord Field, Joint Base Lewis-McChord in Washington where he oversaw legal operations for one of the most visible airlift wings in the Department of Defense.

-Col Meginley is married to his wife Therese, who served by his side during his entire career.
+Col. Meginley is married to his wife Therese, who served by his side during his entire career.
 Together, they have four daughters.
-Col Meginley is originally from Alexandria, Louisiana, and is a proud graduate of Holy Savior Menard High School in Alexandria, the University of Louisiana-Monroe, and the Louisiana State University Law Center.
+Col. Meginley is originally from Alexandria, La., and is a proud graduate of Holy Savior Menard High School in Alexandria, the University of Louisiana at Monroe and the Louisiana State University Law Center.

 • Richard Adams